Reggie Hunt

-Reggie Hunt (born October 14, 1977) is a former professional gridiron football linebacker.
-He most recently played for the Edmonton Eskimos of the Canadian Football League.
+Reggie Hunt (born October 14, 1977) is an American former professional football linebacker who played in the Canadian Football League (CFL) with the Saskatchewan Roughriders, Montreal Alouettes, and Edmonton Eskimos.
 He was signed by the Scottish Claymores as a street free agent in 2001.
 He played college football for the TCU Horned Frogs.

-Hunt has also played for the Saskatchewan Roughriders and Montreal Alouettes.

 Early years

-Hunt attended Denison High School in Denison, Texas and lettered in football and basketball.
+Hunt attended Denison High School in Denison, Texas, and lettered in football and basketball.

 Following high school graduation, Hunt attended Texas Christian University.
 As a senior, he won All-WAC honors at both safety and kick returner positions, and set the Horned Frogs single season kick return average record (34.1 yards).
 He finished his career with three interceptions, 271 tackles, and seven forced fumbles.

 Professional career

 Scottish Claymores

 Hunt played a year of professional football with the NFL Europe Scottish Claymores in 2001.
 He finished the year with two interceptions, 30 tackles, and four forced fumbles.